the soundtrack to your weekend ft. mø, jenny hval and murlo

 You can count on Snakehips and MØ to deliver the year's first banger.
-Described in its accompanying press release as a "forward-thinking ballad" (which, in all honesty, makes it sound more like a new Toyota than a pop song), "Don't Leave" comes hot on the heels of the London production duo's recent collaboration with Zayn and seems set to pave the way for albums all round in 2017.
+Described in its accompanying press release as a "forward-thinking ballad" (which in all honesty makes it sound more like a new Toyota than a pop song), it comes hot on the heels of the London production duo's recent collaboration with Zayn (Malik) and seems set to pave the way for albums all round in 2017.
 Come on, MØ, we've almost burnt this one out with repeated listens.

 Noodle, Kick-Ass Women Mixtape

 Well, isn't this nice?
-While you were lazing around in front of the TV, Murlo spent his Christmas vacation working on something very special and totally essential.
+While you were lazing around in front of the TV, Murlo spent his Christmas holidays working on something very special and totally essential.
 Finding a midi file of the 1994 silky smooth and sexy date night ballad online, the producer transformed it into a video game instrumental that's crying out for a grime vocal.
-You can catch him DJing throughout Asia this month.
+You can catch him DJing throughout Asia this month, because why not?

 Peanut Butter Wolf, RIP 2016 Mix

-The planet's collective annus horribilis is, thankfully, dead and buried.
-What better way to celebrate than with this RIP 2016 mix from L.A.'s Chris Manak aka Peanut Butter Wolf?
+The planet's collective annus horribilis is, thankfully, dead and buried, and what better way to celebrate than with this RIP 2016 mix from L.A.'s Chris Manak aka Peanut Butter Wolf?
 "Tastefully done," writes one commenter.
 "Quite nice of you to put this together," posits another, while a certain Bed Elze writes, "Mr. PBW that's a well conducted Mix from beginning to end, and what a great respectful concept for one.
 Thnx and the best wishes for 2017".
-If there's one thing we learned this week, readers, it's that Peanut Butter Wolf has the friendly fans in the ENTIRE WORLD.
+If there's one thing we learnt this week, readers, it's that Peanut Butter Wolf has the friendly fans in the ENTIRE WORLD.

-Kendal's second biggest export British Sea Power continue its almost 15-year run of being quietly brilliant with this Springsteen-indebted lead from upcoming sixth album Let The Dancers Inherit The Party.
-"Musically, it's our most direct album and maybe the first one where we maintain a coherent mood from start to finish," the band says.
-"Perhaps a little clarity isn't a bad thing at this point."
+Kendal's second biggest export British Sea Power continue their almost 15-year run of being quietly brilliant with this Springsteen indebted lead from upcoming sixth album Let The Dancers Inherit The Party.
+"Musically, it's our most direct album and maybe the first one where we maintain a coherent mood from start to finish," they say.
+"Perhaps a little clarity isn't a bad thing at this point".